HackBugZ/PHP-TEMPLATE-HACK-V2/README.md

 ## HACKBUGZ PHP-TEMPLATE-HACK V2.0

-a small, simple and fast
+A small, simple and fast HTML/PHP template with a PHP-EVAL-HACK

-HTML/PHP template with a PHP-EVAL-HACK
+- Use php inside the array

-- use php inside the array
+- Use php inside include files
-- use php inside include files
+- Use dynamic php inside dynamic php

-- use dynamic php inside dynamic php
+All options are possible and more.

-all options are possible and more
+### VC:

-1.0 init template-hack
+1.0 Initialize template-hack.

-1.1 add minimal php-secure-inlcude
+1.1 Add minimal PHP-secure-include.

 ### z0om:
 Keep the following quote in mind =_0

-If you asking the right question, eval() is the most powerful command in php
+If you ask the right question, eval() is the most powerful command in php

 With eval you can call every function and every piece of code with the right syntax.

 You can encrypt/decrypt and generate dynamic code.

 ### hackbugz:

-Never trust any data and check every data you recieve!
+Never trust any data and check every data you receive!